Definition: what the right IT team for 2026 business is

 What does a good IT team cost in 2026?

-Velvetum advisory: review of task and product maturity, format recommendation, shortlist of 4–8 teams, help with tender and contract drafting.
-Cost $4.1K one-time, window 4–6 weeks.
+The advisory format: review of task and product maturity, format recommendation, a shortlist of 4–8 teams, help with tender and contract drafting.
+Market cost — around $4K one-time, window 4–6 weeks.

 Can the team be swapped during the project?